A mini pizza is fun and easy recipe for pizza night. Make a big batch for freezing and cold-pizza breakfast, too.

 pizza sauce – Any marinara or pizza sauce will work.
 Try my easy Last-Minute No-Cook Pizza Sauce.
 It’s super simple!

-toppings – Use whatever pizza toppings you like, including: sliced pepperoni, cooked and crumbled sausage, diced ham or bacon, chopped tomatoes, sliced onions, sliced mushrooms, sliced olives, sliced peppers, or chopped pineapple.
+toppings – Use whatever pizza toppings you like on your mini pizza, including: sliced pepperoni, cooked and crumbled sausage, diced ham or bacon, chopped tomatoes, sliced onions, sliced mushrooms, sliced olives, sliced peppers, or chopped pineapple.

 Instructions